Post-operative wound infections are one of the most common types of hospital-acquired infection, accounting for 22.4% of cases.

 “A company will never be able to develop the best solution by working alone, just as we wouldn’t expect a hygienist or user to.
 The best opportunities for improving the protection of patients and users in the future can be found in intensive collaboration between all the different players involved, with broad exchange and an unbiased approach to the different challenges which arise.”

 To promote and further develop exchange between different disciplines: this is the objective which Lohmann & Rauscher has set for itself.
 In an expert panel discussion at the Slavkov u Brna production location, we were met not only by Dr. Knieler, however: other in attendance included Prof. Axel Kramer from the Institute of Hygiene and Environmental Medicine of the Greifswald University Hospital; Tina Leeb, Department Head for R&D, specialising in microbiology at L&R; and Dipl.-Ing.
 Thomas Menitz, L&R’s COO.
 Together they discussed how post-operative wound infections can best be avoided, and which factors play a decisive role.

 Whilst increasing resistance of pathogens to antibiotics continues to play a role, a lack of hygiene measures is also responsible for the high levels of SSIs which are still being seen.
-For this reason, both the convenience of and compliance with hand/surface disinfection need to be increased through innovations in the field.
-Dr. Knieler:
+For this reason, both convenience and compliance of hand/surface disinfection need to be increased through innovations in the field.

+Dr. Knieler explained.
 Dr. Kramer has also been grappling with issues in compliance.
-In order to make improvements, he recommends: combining particularly important measures into one single package of measures, providing training in these, and supervising compliance by using checklist-based self-monitoring.
-Dr. Kramer:
+In order to make improvements, he recommends: combining particularly important measures into one single package of measures, providing training in these, and to supervise compliance by using checklist-based self-monitoring.